Blackpool Tower: The Fifth Floor

 The Fifth Floor is an events space located in the space that once held Jungle Jim's.
 It features a stage area and a bar.
 It opened in September 2019 alongside a VR roller coaster ride and a circus themed arcade.

 Notable former attractions

 Menagerie and aquarium

-Dr. Cocker's Aquarium, Aviary and Menagerie had existed on the site since 1873.
+William Cocker's Aquarium, Aviary and Menagerie had existed on the site since 1873.
 It was kept open to earn revenue while the Tower building went up around it, and then became one of the Tower's major attractions.
 The aquarium was modelled on the limestone caverns in Derbyshire.
 It housed 57 different species of fresh water and salt water fish, and the largest tank held 32000 L of salt water.
 The menagerie and aviary were regarded as one of the finest collections in the country, and included lions, tigers, and polar bears.

 The menagerie continued until 1973, when it was closed following the opening of Blackpool Zoo near Stanley Park.
 The aquarium closed in 2010, following the Towers' management contract being awarded to Merlin Entertainments, which also ran the nearby Sea Life Centre, and was replaced by The Blackpool Dungeons attraction.